Rstyles/atlas-live-codes/README.md

 # atlas-live-codes

-Collection of code used during live code demonstrations
+Welcome to the my live code repository!
+This repository contains a collection of code used during my live code demonstrations at Atlas School in Tulsa, Oklahoma.